-Group photo shows include the Museum of Modern Art (NY) and a MoMA travelling show to Spain, Italy and Ireland; Museum of the City of São Paulo (Brazil), Brooklyn Museum, Smithsonian Institution, New York Public Library, Leica Gallery (NY) and the Center for Photography at Woodstock.
+Martin has been included in group photo shows at the Museum of Modern Art (NY) and a MoMA travelling show to Spain, Italy and Ireland; Museum of the City of São Paulo (Brazil), Brooklyn Museum, Smithsonian Institution, New York Public Library, Leica Gallery (NY) and the Center for Photography at Woodstock.
 Solo exhibitions include Museu Histórico e Artístico do Maranhão (São Luís do Maranhão, Brazil), the Musée Public National d’Art Moderne et Contemporain (Algiers, Algeria), Musée de la Halle St. Pierre (Paris) and Alice Austen House Museum (Staten Island, NY).
 Martin exhibits frequently in New York where, at June Kelly Gallery, he has had eight solo shows.
+At Global Vision Gallery, Brooklyn, April-May 2024, his photography was the inaugural exhibition.
 In Brazil he has exhibited also in Rio de Janeiro, São Paulo and Cuiabá, Mato Grosso.

 Monographs include Because of Algiers (2013) and Ferryboat (2000); he has been Artist in Residence at the Center for Photography at Woodstock; his photo website is CHARLES MARTIN UMAXXI.